Cogitus/A-brief-walkthrough-on-data-story-telling/README.md

 As an extension of the objective of this project, the usage libraries such as ```pylint```, ```autopep8``` and ```logging``` were used as forms of making the project as near as possbible of what it would be if this was in an 'in development system'.

 # Installing the dependencies
+If you have anaconda installed, you can create an isolated enviroment using:

+    $ conda create --name storytelling python==3.10
+    $ conda activate storytelling

-For the installation of the necessary libraries to make this project run, it is achievable by executing the following command:
+For the installation of the necessary libraries to make this project run, it is achievable by executing the following command (on this repo root folder):

     $ pip install -r requirements.txt